Category Archives: sabbatical journal

 Chamber Music, Dancers, and a Blue Moon Valentine’s Day Show (Sabbatical Journal VII)

-OK, catching up on my musical adventures.
 The last event I wrote about was the Dueling Fiddlers at [le] poisson rouge (LPR) on Sunday Feb.
-6. After a flurry of attending something virtually every night since I arrived in NY … Continue reading
+6. After a flurry of attending something virtually every night since I arrived in NY mid-January, I took a few nights off.
+I was moving from one place to another, and perhaps there are only so many events one can attend without a bit of time to mentally relax.

 1 Comment